-- the term for which the specified value will hold good does not exceed three years, and - if one or some of the parties to the agreement are older or other than in good health and/or the business value is strongly expected to change from that specified, then a shorter term before the specified value of the business interest should be reviewed (possibly one year) should be stated - a professional business valuation at the time of entering into the agreement and at the time of any change to the specified value is recommended.
+- the term for which the Specified Value will hold good does not exceed three years, and - if one or some of the Parties to the agreement are older or other than in good health and/or the business value is strongly expected to change from that specified, then a shorter period before the Specified Value of the business interest should be reviewed (possibly 1 year) should be stated - a professional business valuation at the time of entering into the agreement and at the time of any change to the Specified Value is recommended.

 The grant of an option to buy a share in the business will be a disposal for capital gains tax (CGT) purposes.
+If a Specified Value is chosen then value could be attributed to the option but provided all the Parties to the agreement are in reasonably good health and roughly the same age, such value should be negligible or nil.

-However, where the price to be paid is the open market value of the business share at the time of the sale/ purchase it is likely that the option would have no value.
+Where the price to be paid is the open market value of the business interest at the time of the sale/purchase it is likely that the option would have no value.